elijamesku/AutoUpgrader2/README.md

 # 7-Zip Auto-Updater for Intune

-This project automates the installation and periodic updating of 7-Zip on Windows machines using Microsoft Intune.
+This sequence automates the installation and periodic updating of 7-Zip on Windows machines using Microsoft Intune.
 It ensures that 7-Zip is always up to date by:

 - Uninstalling any existing version of 7-Zip.
 - Downloading and installing the latest version from the official website.